panagiotisbellias/Project-Chimera/README.md

 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg)](http://makeapullrequest.com)

-## ❤️ Contributors
+## ❤️ Our Contributors!

-Thanks goes to these wonderful people ([emoji key](https://allcontributors.org/docs/en/emoji-key)):
+Thanks goes to these wonderful people

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->
 <!-- ALL-CONTRIBUTORS-LIST:END -->

-This project follows the [all-contributors](https://allcontributors.org) specification.
+We are a growing community!

 ---